thomashseedorf/hashicorp_project/education-engineer/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).
-Let's see how you can use Terraform to create and destroy your own infrastructure resources.
+In this tutorial, learn how to use Terraform to create and destroy your own infrastructure resources.
 Resources are the components of your infrastructure, such as an EC2 instance, Docker container image, or other component.
 See [Resources](https://developer.hashicorp.com/terraform/language/resources) to learn more.

 ## Prerequisites